-Staff have their own EQ laptops to complement their teaching / learning and planning / reporting and all classrooms have interactive whiteboards.
+Teachers have their own EQ laptops to complement their teaching / learning and planning / reporting and all classrooms have interactive whiteboards.
 Each class has a minimum of 5 new computers (senior classes have lap-tops).
-Learning support / SWD students have access to iPADs with their teacher.
+Learning support / SWD students have access to computers and iPads with their teacher.